 Control brings stability and safety, when it is used properly.

-CORE VALUE 3
+CORE BELIEF 3

 Many adolescents believe that independence means happiness.
 They look forward to adults not telling them what to do.
 However, time teaches them that deep abiding happiness does not come with age.